 We provide some financial support to all students (including international students) maintaining satisfactory academic progress.
 With the approval of the dissertation committee, this support can be extended for an additional semester (the end of the sixth year).
 The Department provides a competitive stipend and coverage of all fees and non-resident tuition.
-This support is funded by Federal, State, and private sources in the form of Graduate Student Researcher (GSR) and Graduate Student Instructor (GSI) appointments; fellowships; and NIH traineeships.
-In addition, the department also provides travel grants to assist students who are presenting their research at a conference.
+This support is funded by Federal, State, and private sources in the form of Graduate Student Researcher (GSR) and Teaching Assistanct (TA) appointments; fellowships; and NIH traineeships.

 For more detailed information about funding opportunities, visit our current graduate student funding opportunities page.